-My recipe for Spicy Asian-Style Broccoli is actually an adaption of my friend Francesca’s, she adds a bit of butter to her oil when she makes hers.
-I omitted the butter in mine because I have tried to watch my weight a little.
-Feel free to add some to your oil though if you like, it’s really good that way.
+My recipe for Spicy Asian-Style Broccoli is an adaption of my friend Francesca’s, and she adds a small amount of butter to her oil when she makes this impressive side.
+I omitted the butter in my recipe because I have tried to watch my weight a little.
+Feel free to add some to your oil though if you like, it’s excellent that way.

 I want to let you all know before we get to the recipe for Spicy Asian-Style Broccoli that we are ready for Irma and safe here in Central Florida, Irma will not reach us until late tonight early morning.
-We are inland here so while we may have some nasty wind and heavy rain we will not have a heavy water surge.
+We are inland here, so while we may have some nasty wind and heavy rain, we will not have a substantial water surge.

-We may be without power and wi-fi for a spell, but I promise to keep you in the loop as much as possible on my Facebook page.
+We may be without power and wi-fi for a spell, but I promise to keep you in the loop as much as possible on my Instagram and Facebook accounts.
 Thank you all for being loyal followers.
-I promise I will start posting new recipes for your enjoyment after Irma leaves town and we have wi-fi and power.
+I promise I will start posting new recipes for your enjoyment after Irma leaves town, and we have wi-fi and power.

 - 4 tablespoons Wok oil or frying oil divided by 2